Honda Today: Second generation

 In January 1993, a redesigned Honda Today was announced.
 Unlike the first generation, which was originally designed to meet light commercial car requirements, the second generation Today was designed as a passenger car from the outset.
 Thus, the suspension was tuned for a more comfortable ride and the car did not have a hatchback; in its place was a downwards-opening tailgate, like on the 1992 Civic three-door (although unlike the Civic, the Today's rear window did not open).
 This influenced the "Pochette" trim name ("pouch" in French), which described how the tailgate opened.
-This design increased the rigidity of the bodyshell; the unusual wraparound rear window was designed to maximize the view to the car's sides.
+While the unusual, wraparound rear window was designed to maximize the view to the car's sides, the design also increased the rigidity of the bodyshell.
 As with the original Today, the interior was not symmetrical.
 With the second generation, Honda took full advantage of the extra space on the right and made the driver's seat slightly wider than the front passenger seat, at 500 and 460 mm respectively.
 These features were decided on after research indicated that the car's target audience were mostly single young women who often drove alone, with little need for cargo space or room for additional passengers.